JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 Figure 6.2: Design drawing of the back part of the frame
 ![label](Screenshot 2025-07-02 at 9.43.02 AM.jpeg)

-Figure 6: Back part of my frame - the arcs on the sides are clearance for the wheels, and the spacing on the back is for the battery case.
+Figure 6: This is the back section of my frame.
+The arcs give the wheels space to move, and the joints connect the two parts.

 ![label](Screenshot 2025-07-02 at 11.17.40 AM.jpeg)
 Figure 5.2: Design drawing of the front part of the frame
 ![label](Screenshot 2025-07-02 at 9.42.41 AM.jpeg)

-Figure 5: Front part of my frame - spacing on the joint of the frame is for a screw that extrudes from the base.
+Figure 5: This is the front section of my frame that will go on my robot.
+The arcs on the side give the wheels space to turn, and the joints on the end help connect the front and back sections.

 # Second Milestone